Pop Culture Madness!

 2014 Pop Culture History

-In 2014, Betty White was awarded the Guiness World Record for "Longest TV Career for an Entertainer (Female)", with a 1939 debut.
+In 2014, Betty White was awarded the Guinness World Record for “Longest TV Career for an Entertainer (Female),” with a 1939 debut.

 CVS stopped selling tobacco products in favor of promoting good health.

-An 89 year old WW2 veteran, Bernard Shaw went missing from his nursing home in the UK.
-It turned out that he went to Normandy for the 70th anniversary of D-Day landings against the nursing home's orders.
+An 89-year-old WW2 veteran, Bernard Shaw, went missing from his nursing home in the UK.
+He went to Normandy for the 70th anniversary of D-Day landings against the nursing home’s orders.
 He left the home wearing a grey mack concealing the war medals on his jacket.

 Google became more valuable than Russia's entire stock market in December 2014.

-Mazda recalled 42,000 cars because the yellow sac spider would climb into the gas tank and form a web inside, blocking airflow.
-This was the second recall- the first was in 2011 for the exact same reason.
+Mazda recalled 42,000 cars because the yellow sac spider would climb into the gas tank and form a web, blocking airflow.
+This was the second recall- the first was in 2011 for the same reason.

-Superman would have entered public domain on 1 January 2014 if copyright terms in the United States had not been extended in the late 1990s.
-At this moment, 2033 is the next date to look for possibel changes.
+Superman would have entered the public domain on January 1, 2014, if copyright terms in the United States had not been extended in the late 1990s.
+Currently, 2033 is the next date to look for possible changes.

-ISTAT, the Italian government's National Institute of Statistics, won an "IG Nobel Prize" (a parody of the nobel prizes) in economics, for " including revenue from illegal drug sales, prostitution, smuggling, etc., in GDP reporting, in order to meet an EU regulatory mandate."
+ISTAT, the Italian government’s National Institute of Statistics, won an “IG Nobel Prize” (a parody of the Nobel prizes) in economics for ” including revenue from illegal drug sales, prostitution, smuggling, etc., in GDP reporting, to meet an EU regulatory mandate.”

 Godzilla was only seen for about 8 minutes in the 2014 film Godzilla.